hadley/rv2/README.md

 * `test-me`: a version with fewer tests and some bugs
 * `document-me`: a version with less documentation and some problems
 * `check-me`: a version with some problems that need fixing for R CMD check.
+* `complete`: the same as this, but without these notes

 Commits made to these branches need to be minimal and well described in the commmit message since they will be regularly rebased from master.